Conditioned random walks on linear groups I: construction of the target harmonic measure: Introduction and results

 \subsection{Incentive and related work}

-The study of the conditioned limit theorems for random walks with independent and identically distributed jumps on the real line has been initiated by Spitzer \cite{Spitzer} and Feller \cite{Feller} and have attracted the interest of many authors \cite{Bolth, Igle74, Eppel-1979, Doney85, BertDoney94, Carav05}.
+The study of the conditioned limit theorems for random walks with independent and identically distributed jumps on the real line has been initiated by Spitzer \cite{Spitzer} and Feller \cite{Feller} and has attracted the interest of many authors \cite{Bolth, Igle74, Eppel-1979, Doney85, BertDoney94, Carav05}.
+Random walks in cones have been studied intensely in \cite{Den Wacht 2008, DW15, DW19, PW21, DRTW22, DW24}.
 For a historical overview and a comprehensive list of references, we refer readers to \cite{GQX23, GX2022IID}.

 The case of sums of dependent random variables is considerably less explored.
 In the setting of additive functionals associated with finite state Markov chains, a conditioned local limit theorem has been established in \cite{GLL20}.
-The modus operandi highlighted in \cite{GLL20} revolves around the existence of a reversed Markov chain, which is intricately linked to the original chain via a reversal identity.
+The methodology highlighted in \cite{GLL20} revolves around the existence of a reversed Markov chain, which is intricately linked to the original chain via a reversal identity.
 This connection facilitated the formulation of a dual harmonic function and, consequently, the implicit demonstration of the existence of the measure $\rho$.
 While such an approach is not directly applicable to the general case of products of random matrices, it proves effective in specific instances -- particularly when dealing with matrices possessing a density with respect to the Haar measure on $\textrm{GL}(d, \mathbb{R})$.
 This specialized case has been explored in \cite{GXM2024ExtrPos} where the underlying concept aligns with that in \cite{GLL20}.

 A closely related issue concerning positive matrices has been recently addressed in \cite{PP23, GX2024CLLTposMatr}.
 However, the proof methods employed in these papers fell short of providing the exact asymptotic.
 Instead, they yielded only two-sided bounds for the local probabilities.